Calosoma scrutator: Appearance

-C. scrutator is a very beautiful and large beetle who belongs to the family Carabidae (Ground Beetles).
-It is very vibrant and are known for its bright green abdomen which has a slightly reddish-gold border/outline.
+C. scrutator is a large beetle who belongs to the family Carabidae (Ground Beetles).
+It is very vibrant and known for its bright green abdomen which has a slightly reddish-gold border/outline.
 Other notable features are the blueish-black thorax and its black head and legs.
 In addition to its metallic and shiny appearance, which gives C. scrutator its nickname, "Fiery Searcher", it is one of the largest ground beetles, growing up to 35mm (1.4 inches) long.
 Along with its vibrant colors, C. scrutator has very distinctive mandibles which allow it to be easy to spot when amongst other ground beetles.

 Life cycle

 The life cycle of C. scrutator can be broken down into 4 stages, egg, larva, pupa, and adult.
 The female Fiery Searchers lay eggs usually in the months of May-July.
 The eggs are laid in the soil and eventually hatch into larvae.
 Once it has hatched, C. scrutator becomes a predatory larva much like its adult form still consuming the same types of soft bodied larvae.
 Once it has gone through the last stage of being a larva, which takes about 9 days to a week, it burrows into the soil and prepares for pupation.
 Once it becomes a pupa, it takes 10-15 days to become an adult.
 The pupae are usually white at the beginning of the pupal stage but as they grow older, they gain coloration.
 Once they are adults they can live up to 4 years.
 The entire life cycle of C. scrutator can be completed within a year.